Go on-line and save yourself time

 To make a payment go to the Council Tax page.

-To check your Council Tax balance and inform us of any changes why not register for our new self service system?
+To check your Council Tax balance and inform us of any changes register for the new self service system.
 Go to the Self Service System.

 Council Tax or Business Rates payments can be made by standing order at your bank.
 See the back of your bill for further details.

 - At any paypoint or payzone outlet, using your Council Tax or Business Rates bill